joakimk/toniq/README.md

 ### Later

+* [ ] Test that RedisConnection shows the nice error message
 * [ ] More logging
 * [ ] Consider starting toniq differently in tests to better isolate unit tests
 * [ ] Be able to run without any persistence if none is needed?